edwardho/applestoredata/README.md

     python iosappscraper.py

-6. Within the same folder, you should see an output file called "iosscraperoutput.csv" which includes the data per app id You can expand the fields to see the data.
-I reccomend wrapping the text for the "Description" column
+6. Within the same folder, you should see an output file called "iosscraperoutput.csv" which includes the data per app id